hw630590/discord-music-bot/README.md

 ```

 ### Start the bot
-(pterodactyl, prism, or any dash/panel can skip this step)
+(pterodactyl, prism, or any dash/panel WITH a pre-start command can skip this step)

 ```bash
 node index.js